 4) You may also provide a phone number if you wish to and tell us when would be the best time to reach you.

 5) How you heard about RHA Health Services

 How To Access Our Services

-RHA is a statewide organization that offers services and supports throughout most of North Carolina and in parts of Tennessee.
+RHA is a multi-state organization that offers services and supports throughout most of North Carolina and in parts of Tennessee and Georgia.
 With such a large service area, we want to make it as convenient as possible for everyone in the communities we serve to access needed services.
 There are three easy ways that you can contact us to coordinate services and supports for someone with developmental disabilities:

 1) Follow the link below to visit our Disability Service Locator website.
 On this site, you can look up services either by service type or by location where the services are needed.